ora0600/confluent-operator2GKE/README.md

-CURRENTLY WORK IN PROGRESS for AZURE.

-# Deploying Confluent Cluster with Confluent Operator into managed K8s (AWS and GCP)
+# Deploying Confluent Cluster with Confluent Operator into managed K8s (AWS, AZURE and GCP)

 Let's first understand the used components in this demo.
 Then install the required CLI tools.
 Finally setup the demo with just two commands.
-Currently we will deploy Confluent Platform 6.0 clusters with Confluent Operator into GCP GKE, AWS EKS or Azure AKS (not yet implemented).
+Currently we will deploy Confluent Platform 6.0 clusters with Confluent Operator into GCP GKE, AWS EKS or Azure AKS.
 You will deploy the Infrastructure into cloud and based on this a couple of hands-on steps have to be executed.

 ## Installed Components